PASTAplus/PEP/peps/pep-9.md

         pasta: changePermission
 ```

 Notes: This use case supports adding ACLs for PASTA API methods through the `service.xml` file.
-In this case, the `service.xml` file is not a complete EML document; they consist of ACLs in the form of `<access>` elements.
-The principal owner of the service method (or other resource) should be added into the ACR registry with the "changePermission" permission; in the case of service methods, the principal owner will be "pasta."
+In this case, the `service.xml` file is not a complete EML document; it consists of ACLs in the form of `<access>` elements.
+The principal owner of the service method (or other resource) identified by the authentication token subject should be added to the ACR registry with the "changePermission" permission; in the case of service methods, the principal owner will be "pasta."

 **3a.
 Create Resource**

-Goal: To create a resource
+Goal: To create a resource for access control in which the principal owner is defined by the authentication token subject.

 Use case: